JonCels/chess-connect/README.md

   - VnVReport: [Verification and Validation Report](docs/VnVReport/VnVReport.pdf)
 - **refs** - Reference material used for the documentation
 - **src** - Source code
-  - Arduino_transmitter: Part of the development stage and will be removed in future revisions.
-  - arduinoUno/LCD: Source code to run the Arduino controller powering the chess board.
-Name change will be required for final production.
   - chess-app: Front-end of the web application
   - chess-app-backend: Back-end of the web application
-  - Embedded: First revision of the embedded software for the chess board controller.
-To be removed in future revisions.
+  - Embedded: Source code to run the Arduino controller powering the chess board.
+Source code for revision 0 demonstration (legacy).
 - **test** - Test cases
   - EmbeddedTest: Used in conjunction with the src/Embedded folder.
-Mock Arduino and test setup to be reworked to support the new src/arduinoUno/LCD source code.

 ## Getting Started